The Best 2026 Credit Card Strategy: No Fees and Maximum Returns

 A complete ebook giving you the cheapest resources to manage your money in Switzerland!

-All the cards I am using are free for me.
+All the cards I am using are free.
 However, that does not mean that everything is free with those cards.
 I already mentioned interest on credit card debt and withdrawal fees.
 But a lot of credit cards have other services that are paid.

-For instance, all free credit cards will make you pay if you want a paper statement.
-And some credit cards will make you pay if you need to call them, for instance.
-You have to be extra careful about what you are doing with the card.
+For instance, all free credit cards allow you to pay if you want a paper statement.
+Some credit cards, however, require you to pay if you need to call them.
+Thus, you have to be extra careful about what you do with the card.

 5. Do not let cashback blind you

-There is also one subtle thing with cashback that you need to be aware of you.
-Sometimes people use the excuse of cashback to buy more expensive things.
+There is also one subtle thing about cashback that you need to be aware of.
+Sometimes, people use the excuse of cashback to buy more expensive things.

 For instance, between my Amex and my Certo MasterCard reward program, I get 2% cash back when I shop at Migros.
 However, many things are more expensive there.
 Overall, it is estimated that grocery shopping at Migros is at least 40% more expensive than at Lidl.
 Compared to that, the extra 1% cashback bonus is negligible.
 Cashback should only be considered a bonus for shopping for cheap things.

-You should never buy something because it will make you some extra income.
-If you lose 100 CHF and make 1 CHF back, you still have lost 99 CHF!
+You should never buy something because it will give you some extra income.
+If you lose 100 CHF and make 1 CHF back, you will still have lost 99 CHF!
 You are much better off with your 100 CHF!

 6. Keep your credit cards safe